Dental Implants in Phoenix, AZ

-One of the main benefits of dental implants is that they are a long-term treatment for missing teeth.
+One of the main benefits of dental implants in Phoenix, AZ is that they are a long-term treatment to replace missing teeth.
 If you are diligent about brushing and flossing your teeth consistently, you implant can last for more than 20 years or even a lifetime.

 While a dental implant cannot decay, the gums around the restoration can still accumulate bacteria like your natural teeth.
-Since gum disease can be present without symptoms, be sure to schedule twice-yearly dental exams and teeth cleanings with Dr. Hines in our Phoenix dentist office.
+Since gum disease can be present without symptoms, be sure to schedule twice-yearly exams and dental cleanings in Phoenix, AZ with Dr. Chad Hines!

 If you’re concerned about a broken or damaged tooth, just had teeth extracted, or already have a missing tooth, it’s time to upgrade your smile!

 Dr. Chad Hines and our experienced dental staff would love to talk to you about dental implants or our other tooth replacement treatments.
-Give us a call to schedule a dental appointment today!
+Give Dental Care at Moon Valley a call at (602) 843-6000 to schedule an appointment for dental implants today!